Samsung February 2022 security update is now rolling out for these Galaxy devices

 Galaxy S series

 We’re going to see the Galaxy S22 series at some point in February 2022, but the existing S-series smartphones are getting the latest security update.
-For those with the Samsung Galaxy S20, Galaxy S20+, and Galaxy S20 Ultra, the February security update is rolling out in the United Kindgom right now:
+For those with the Samsung Galaxy S20, Galaxy S20+, and Galaxy S20 Ultra, the February security update is rolling out in the United Kingdom right now.

 - Galaxy S20 — G98xFXXUDEVA9 / G98xBXXUDEVA9 (Released first in the UK)